atlasxomics/AtlasXbrowser_docs/docs/Installation.rst

       conda update conda

-* With conda installed with an up to date version, create a python 3.7 enviroment with the command:
+* With conda installed with an up to date version, create a python 3.7 environment with the command:

    .. code-block::

       conda create --name py37 python=3.7

-   Where "py37" can be any name of the enviroment.
+   Where "py37" can be any name of the environment.

 * Once created, navigate to the directory where AtlasXbrowser is cloned to and run: